-- .1 Section includes: - .1 Sectional overhead metal doors.
-All costs associated with the work of this Section shall be included in the Contract Price.
+- .1 Section includes:

+- .1 Sectional overhead metal doors.

+- .2 All costs associated with the work of this Section shall be included in the Contract Price.

-- .1 Submit required submittals in accordance with Section 01 33 00. - .2 Product data sheets: - .1 Submit manufacturer's Product data sheets for Products proposed for use in the work of this section. - .3 Shop drawings: - .1 Include details of each door and frame type, hardware types and locations, frame profiles, door and frame elevations, anchor details and locations. - .2 Include schedule identifying each unit, with door marks and numbers relating to numbering on drawings and in door schedule. - .3 Indicate materials, operating mechanisms, required clearances and electrical connections
+- .1 Submit required submittals in accordance with Section 01 33 00 Submittal Procedures. - .2 Product data sheets: - .1 Submit manufacturer's Product data sheets for Products proposed for use in the work of this Section. - .3 Shop Drawings: - .1 Include details of each door and frame type, hardware types and locations, frame profiles, door and frame elevations, anchor details and locations.

+- .2 Include schedule identifying each unit, with door marks and numbers relating to numbering on the Drawings and in the door schedule. - .3 Indicate materials, operating mechanisms, required clearances and electrical connections

-- .1 Operation and maintenance data: - .1 Submit manufacturer's maintenance instructions for incorporation into the operation and maintenance manuals in accordance with Section 01 77 00.
+- .1 Operation and maintenance data: - .1 Submit manufacturer's maintenance instructions for incorporation into the operation and maintenance manuals in accordance with Section 01 77 00 Contract Closeout Procedures and Submittals.

-- .1 Qualifications: - .1 Manufacturers: Sectional doors shall be manufactured by a firm with a minimum of 5 years' experience in the fabrication and installation of sectional doors.
-Manufacturers proposed for use, which are not named in these specifications, shall submit evidence of ability to meet performance and fabrication requirements specified, and include a list of five projects of similar design and complexity completed within the past 5 years. - .2 Installers / applicators / erectors: Installation of sectional doors shall be performed by the authorized representative of the manufacturer.
+- .1 Qualifications: - .1 Manufacturers: The Contractor shall ensure that sectional doors are manufactured by a firm with a minimum of five years' experience in the fabrication and installation of sectional doors.
+The Contractor shall ensure that manufacturers proposed for use, which are not named in these Specifications, submit evidence of ability to meet performance and fabrication requirements specified, and include a list of five projects of similar design and complexity completed within the past five years. - .2 Installers / applicators / erectors: The Contractor shall ensure that the installation of sectional doors is performed by the authorized representative of the manufacturer.